freakmaxi/kertish-dfs/head-node/README.md

 - `507`: Out of disk space
 - `202`: Accepted
 ---
-- `PUT` is used to move/copy folders/files in file system.
+- `PUT` is used to move/copy folders/files in file storage.

 ##### Required Headers:
 - `X-Path` source folder(s)/file(s) location in dfs.
 Possible formats are `[sourcePath]` or for file/folder joining